outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add more concept map & system map examples

+Idea: smart contracts for browser, to grant permissions to various web events/user actions for a particular session

+When you log in, you create a mini contract saying what you intend to do, and if behavior deviates outside of what the contract supports, the session is terminated

   - abstract functions

       - derive combinations & make sure you have full function coverage of all important combinations